erkstruwe/neusta-code-challenge/README.md

 </dl>

 ## Extras
+### Person endpoints
+Endpoints for persons have been added to make the REST API "more complete".

+Use [http://localhost:3000/api/person](http://localhost:3000/api/person) to get a list of all persons.

+Use http://localhost:3000/api/person/:ldap (e. g. [http://localhost:3000/api/person/bwayne](http://localhost:3000/api/bwayne)) to find a person by his or her ldap name.

 ### Test data generator
 Get test data of arbitrary size at [http://localhost:3000/api/room/testData](http://localhost:3000/api/room/testData).
 The endpoint returns data for 10,000 rooms.
 With the `maxPersonsPerRoom` parameter, you can control the file's size.
 The default is `1000`.